angeal185/whirlpool-js/README.md

 * base64: returns hash as a base64 encoded string
 * bytes: returns hash as a byte string
 * Uint8: returns hash as a Uint8Array
-* Uint8Buffer: returns hash as an arraybuffer
+* ArrayBuffer: returns hash as an arraybuffer

 #### API